NorfairKing/smos/smos-web-server/front/README.md

 Working on this:

-Run these commands in separate terminals, in order.
+Run these commands in separate terminals within a `nix-shell`, in order.

 ```
 yarn watch